-Founded in 2009, Transition US is a 501(c)(3) nonprofit that serves as the official national hub for the Transition Movement in the United States through a Memorandum of Understanding with the international Transition Network.
-Our mission is to catalyze and strengthen a national network of people-powered groups who are building local resilience through community action.
-We do this by inspiring, encouraging, networking, training, and supporting the other members of this national network.
+Transition US is a 501(c)(3) nonprofit organization that serves as the official national hub for the Transition Movement here in the United States.
+Founded with great help from Post Carbon Institute in 2009 and governed by a Memorandum of Understanding with the international Transition Network, the mission of Transition US is to catalyze and strengthen a national network of people-powered groups who are building local resilience through community action.
+We do this by inspiring, encouraging, networking, training, and supporting other members of our national network.
+Our Board of Directors oversees the financial health and strategic development of the organization, while four part-time staff members run operations.

 Interim Executive Director